Diksha4248/Diksha4248/README.md

 ![Banner]( https://github.com/Diksha4248/Diksha4248/blob/main/Banner.gif)

-<h4 align="center">I am Diksha Prajapati, a third year CSE student in DYPCOE, Akurdi, Pune.
+<h4 align="center">I am Diksha Prajapati, a final year CSE student in DYPCOE, Akurdi, Pune.
 I am an ambitious and driven person.
 I like to step out of my comfort zone to try and learn different technologies .
 I am a machine learning enthusiast and a coder.
 I like to solve real life problems through machine learning algorithms.
 Apart from this, I am a huge fan of music and food !!
 :smile::stuck_out_tongue_winking_eye: </h4>